jomaendle/auto-consent/README.md

-# auto-consent
+# AutoConsent
- Chrome extension which automatically accepts or rejetcs Cookie disclaimers, based on your preference.
+ AutoConsent is a Chrome extension which automatically accepts or rejetcs Cookie disclaimers, based on your preference.

+ ## Features
+ - Detects 🍪 Cookie banners and clicks either the "Accept" or "Reject" button
+ - You now longer need to worry about annoying Cookie banners